 Why & How to Add UTMs to Links Published on Google Business Profile

 While you are there, if you don’t have UTM tracking on your clients’ website links, we suggest you change that.
 Adding a UTM on these links will help you to understand how much traffic is being directed to your client’s website from the Google Business Profile listing.
 Creating a UTM with Google’s Campaign URL Builder Tool is pretty simple.
 There is no cost associated with this beyond your time.

 - Paste the website URL into the top portion where it says website URL.

-By adding UTMs on all the links posted to a client’s Google My Business listing, you’ll be able to determine which links are getting the most traffic to the business’ website – and if you have goals set up in analytics, which ones are triggering the most goals.
+By adding UTMs on all the links posted to a client’s Google Business Profile listing, you’ll be able to determine which links are getting the most traffic to the business’ website – and if you have goals set up in analytics, which ones are triggering the most goals.

 Data Showing UTM Tracking Is Valuable

 One of our Advice Local partners shared that they are adding UTMs to all their clients’ listings.
 They have confirmed that the main URL brings the most traffic and goal completions to their clients’ websites.